Michigan Porch

 midland county midland tridge tittabawassee river chippewa river

 If Midland has a symbol, it’s the Tridge — a wooden footbridge that splits into three legs to cross the spot where the Chippewa and Tittabawassee Rivers come together downtown.
 The name is just “tri” plus “bridge.”
-One central pillar holds up three long wooden spokes, and each leg lands in a different place: a riverside park, a ballfield park, and the downtown riverfront.
-It opened in 1981 and was renovated in 2017, so it still looks sharp.
+One central pillar, about 31 feet tall, holds up three wooden spokes — each 180 feet long and about 8 feet wide — that meet at a triangular deck in the middle and land in three different places: a riverside park, a ballfield park, and the downtown riverfront.
+Building it meant walling off part of the riverbed and pumping it dry just to pour the central pier.
+It opened in October 1981 and was renovated in 2017, so it still looks sharp.

 It’s more than a photo spot.
 The Tridge is where the Pere Marquette Rail Trail starts — a long paved path that’s a favorite for biking and walking — and the downtown leg drops you at the Midland Farmers Market and the riverfront, where the city holds concerts on summer evenings.
-For a lot of locals, a walk across the Tridge is just part of living here.
+Local groups put its three-pointed shape in their logos, and for a lot of locals, a walk across the Tridge is just part of living here.

 Sources